PashPaw/DECDMP/README.md

 ## Special Thanks

-To @larsbrinkhoff for assisting me with this and providing an earlier version of DECDMP from SAILDART.
+To Lars Brinkhoff for assisting me with this and providing an earlier version of DECDMP from SAILDART.

 ## Todo